Ethical and Malpractice Policies

 - To send the uploaded papers to be reviewed by at least two reviewers designated by the associated field editors.
 The reviews should be operated based on First Come – First sent for review;

-- To use and follow reasonable procedures in the event of complaints of an ethical or conflict nature;
+- To use and follow reasonable procedures in the event of complaints of an ethical or conflicting nature;

-- To give to authors a reasonable chance to respond to any issued complaints.
+- To give authors a reasonable chance to respond to any issued complaints.
 All complaints should be investigated.
-Documentation associated with any such complaints should be retained in a proper way;
+Documentation associated with any such complaints should be retained properly.

 - The editor has complete responsibility and authority to accept a submitted paper for